xyngular/py-xinject/docs/index.md

 in less magical way.
 It also leans more on the side of making it easier to get the dependency you need anywhere in the codebase.

-u-depend allows you to easily inject universal resource dependencies into whatever code that needs them, in an easy to understand and self-documenting way.
+u-depend allows you to easily inject universal dependency dependencies into whatever code that needs them, in an easy to understand and self-documenting way.

 ??? note "udepend is short for "Universal Dependency""